Eating Duck When Pregnant – Is It Safe?

 It is very important to take precautions before eating duck when pregnant.
 Duck meat needs to be cooked thoroughly before eating, at least at 165°F. Organise the refrigerator properly, and keep the raw meat, cooked food, and ready-to-eat food separately.
 Leftover food needs to be warmed properly before being eaten.
 Ensure you do not eat raw, dried, or smoked duck meat.

 Do not touch foods that are risky to consume.
-Ensure you wash your hands properly and rinse the kitchen utensils cautiously.
+Ensure you wash your hands thoroughly and rinse kitchen utensils carefully.
 Remember not to rub your eyes.

 Who Is Recommended to Avoid Duck Meat During Pregnancy?